mre/endler.dev/content/2017/yes/index.md

 What's the simplest Unix command you know?
 There's `echo`, which prints a string to stdout and `true`, which always terminates with an exit code of 0.

-Among the rows of simple Unix commands, there's also `yes`.
+Among the series of simple Unix commands, there's also `yes`.
-If you run it without arguments, you get an infinite stream of y's, separated by a newline:
+If you execute it without arguments, you get an infinite stream of y's, separated by a newline:

 ```
 y